-- (i) The City may initiate a Parking Master Plan to provide and manage parking in the City's Urban Settlement Areas. - (ii) Provision of off-street parking shall be coordinated with the roadways, transit system and pedestrian facilities. - (iii) Parking fee schedules shall encourage short term parking and discourage long term parking. - (iv) Provide adequate bicycle parking that minimizes interferences with pedestrian traffic. - (v) The City shall ensure that physically disabled parking spaces are included where the parking and/or traffic by-law indicates. - (vi) Parking standards shall be established in the implementing Zoning By-law and the Parking and/or Traffic By-law. - (vii) The addition and removal of on-street parking will be sensitive to the impact of change on nearby businesses. - (viii) Parking reductions may be considered when one or more of the following is required: - (a) cash in lieu of parking spaces; - (b) shared parking; and - (c) effective modal use automobile.
-Alternative transportation can include transit, walking, cycling and car pooling.
-A population that participates in active transportation results in both environmental benefits and provides opportunities to increase residents' physical activity levels and social capital.
-Residents also have the option to take advantage of the public transit service in the Urban Settlement Area.
-The City therefore, aims to reduce reliance on the automobile through encouraging and providing for the use of alternative modes of transportation, particularly in the Settlement Areas.
+(i) The City may initiate a Parking Master Plan to provide and manage parking in the City's Urban Settlement Areas.

+- (ii) Provision of off-street parking shall be coordinated with the roadways, transit system and pedestrian facilities in accordance with the Accessibility for Ontarians with Disabilities Act (AODA) and the City's Zoning By-law. - (iii) Parking fee schedules shall encourage short term parking and discourage long term parking. - (iv) Provide adequate bicycle parking that minimizes interferences with pedestrian traffic. - (v) The City shall ensure that accessible parking spaces are included where the AODA and City's Zoning By-law requires in consultation with the City's Accessibility Advisory Committee. - (vi) Parking standards shall be established in the implementing Zoning By-law and the Parking and/or Traffic By-law. - (vii) The addition and removal of on-street parking will be sensitive to the impact of change on nearby businesses. - (viii) Parking reductions may be considered when one or more of the following is required: - (a) cash in lieu of parking spaces; - (b) shared parking; and - (c) effective modal use